keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 ### DHCP

 Dynamic Host Configuration Protocol.
-This is a _application layer_ protocol.
-The basic idea is whenever a device is connected to a network, it requests/queries the DHCP server to ask for an IP that is available on the network use that IP.
+This is an _application layer_ protocol.
+The basic idea is whenever a device is connected to a network, it requests/queries the DHCP server to ask for an IP that is available on the network to use that IP.
 So, DHCP actually follows the client-server way of communication.

 There are three ways of IP allocation in DHCP: